AadityaYadav2003/FlutterEcommerce-frontend/README.md

 # ecommerce

-A new Flutter project design for an E-commerce app.
+A new Flutter project designed for an E-commerce app.

 ## Getting Started